Older woman sitting on her bed clutching her temples while looking overwhelmed

 Vertigo can affect your balance and your other senses.

-Vertigo can make you fear falling down, like you’re not able to control your ability to function.
 Our patients with vertigo symptoms have good reason to feel nervous and uneasy.
 Vertigo makes you feel out of control.

 How one of our patients described his vertigo.